 The Growing Role of JAK Inhibitors in Treating Atopic Dermatitis

-JAK inhibitors are emerging as a promising therapy for atopic dermatitis, offering new hope for patients and dermatologists alike.
+JAK inhibitors are emerging as revolutionary treatments for atopic dermatitis, offering new hope for patients with moderate to severe cases.